FoundryApp/foundry-cli/README.md

   # are real IDs of your Firebase Auth users
   - getFromProd: [id-of-a-user-in-production, another-id]

-  # You can use both the direct and 'geFromProd' approach simultaneously
+  # You can use both the direct and 'getFromProd' approach simultaneously
   # The final Firebase Auth users will be a merge of these

 # [OPTIONAL]